• Rondezvous

 Murder was falling, then Harrell, Nelson, and Davison took office

-Despite continuous attempts by business interests and gullible mainstream media reporters to paint Seattle’s pandemic era crime spike as totally home grown—after the pandemic, Seattle homicides were largely following the national pattern.
+Despite continuous attempts by business interests and gullible mainstream media reporters to paint Seattle’s pandemic era crime spike as totally home grown—it runs out that after the pandemic, Seattle homicides were largely following the national pattern.

-Yes, big cities saw bigger increases in killings in 2020 than did suburban communities.
+Yes, big cities like Seattle saw bigger increases in killings in 2020 than did the suburbs.
 But by 2021, the nation had turned a corner and murder was falling (by 4.4%), and falling much faster in Seattle (by 19%!).

-Seattle was not only trending in the right direction; it had pretty much caught up with the rest of the country when looking at the 2019 to 2021 changes.
-And yes, we did this catching up despite an acute shortage of cops, and yes, our talking heads repeatedly sold us simplistic and unrealistic stories that totally ignored this.
+In fact, Seattle had pretty much caught up with the rest of the country when looking at the murder spike and recovery in the 2019 to 2021 time period.
+And yes, we did this catching up despite an acute shortage of cops, and yes, our talking heads repeatedly ignored this.

 (I say this even though I think we need to staff our department better.
 That still doesn’t mean we need to tell ourselves lies or buy the BS put out by the Chamber and their allies).

-But something happened at the end of 2021–two conservative Democrats and a Trump-era Republican convert took office.
+But something changed at the end of 2021–two conservative Democrats and a Trump-era Republican convert took office.
 Bruce Harrell won his race for Mayor.
-Sara Nelson got a seat on the city council.
-And Republican Ann Davison became our city attorney.
+Sara Nelson got a seat on the City Council.
+And Republican Ann Davison became our City Attorney.

-And Seattle killings took a turn for the worse.
-We immediately diverged from the national trend.
-While the rest of the nation continued to heal, just as we had been healing in 2021, Seattle did a 180 in the wrong direction.
+Then Seattle killings took a turn for the worse.
+After having tracked the national pattern, we immediately diverged.
+So while the rest of the nation continued to heal, Seattle did a 180 in the wrong direction.

 As you can see, as soon as the more conservative leaders took office, something went terribly wrong with homicides.

-Almost immediately after Bruce, Sara, and Ann started up their security theater—rather than real reform—murder broke with the national trend.
-We stopped healing, and we started dying, a lot more.
-While the nation improved, our leaders threw blue glitter in the air, and our murders climbed.
+There are lots of possible reasons why.
+Bruce, Sara, and Ann performed security theater—rather than real reform.
+While the nation improved, our leaders threw blue glitter in the air instead.

-Yes, eventually, the national trend became so strong it swamped their clumsy, failed governance and continuous scandals and public preening.
-Yes, citizens finally managed to drag a (too small) civilian co-response for emergencies out of Bruce Harrell.
+Yes, the national trend became so strong it finally swamped their clumsy, failed governance and continuous scandals and public preening.
+Yes, citizens finally managed to drag a (too small) civilian co-response for emergencies out of Bruce Harrell that may be helping.
 Yes, we are finally on the improvement train and playing catch up.

 But these people want you to think they made you more safe.
 If anything, this graph shows that they made us all much less safe, for years.